AG: Blakely should remain in jail until sentencing

 Blakely, 70, was convicted of two Class B felonies, each of which carry a maximum prison sentence of 20 years.

+"We will begin accepting resumés and then enter into the interview process in the coming weeks," she said.

+In the meantime, the Limestone County Sheriff's Office removed Blakely's name from it's social media logo.

-Several motions and responses have been filed by the defense and Attorney General's Office today.
+Several motions and responses were filed by the defense and Attorney General's Office on Tuesday.
 In one, Blakely's lawyers pointed to former Limestone County District Judge Doug Patterson as an example of why Blakely should be allowed to post bond.

 Patterson, who pleaded guilty Oct.
 30 to first-degree financial exploitation of the elderly, third-degree theft of property and use of official position or office for personal gain, was allowed to post bond pending his sentencing hearing.
 The Attorney General's Office prosecuted that case as well.